 Removing the skin from blueberries is a tricky task in itself as these types of berries are quite delicate.

 We’ve also given our hedgehog blackberries and raspberries on the rare occasion and he’s enjoyed these too.
 It is widely believed cranberries are also acceptable for hedgehogs but we haven’t given him any cranberries.

-Can African Pygmy Hedgehogs eat Organic berries?
-Yes, we try to use organic berries (as long as they are suitable for African Pygmy Hedgehogs) as they should have fewer chemicals sprayed onto them but this may not necessarily be the case.
+Can hedgehogs eat organic berries?
+Hedgehogs can eat organic berries like blueberries and raspberries, as being organic means they should have fewer chemicals sprayed onto them but this may not necessarily be the case.

 Many supermarkets may have different definitions of what organic means.
 So we try to use the same supermarket with a high reputation for honesty for any fruit we buy not just for our hedgehog but also for the rest of the family.

 Too many chemicals sprayed onto berries to make them last longer by preserving them and stopping them from prematurely going off but these chemicals may do very little harm on humans but that may not be the case with small animals like pygmy hedgehogs.

 As a small number of chemicals in our larger bodies is probably insignificant but in a smaller body like a pygmy hedgehog may mean the chemical is able to exhibit more of its toxic abilities.

 Washing berries doesn’t necessarily mean any pesticide residues will be washed off as most of the pesticide ends up seeping into the berry.
 Neither does peeling other fruits also reduce the pesticides in the fruit.